vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Kconfig Options
 ^^^^^^^^^^^^^^^

-- :ref:`CONFIG_MCPWM_ISR_CACHE_SAFE` controls whether the default ISR handler can work when the cache is disabled, see :ref:`mcpwm-iram-safe` for more information.
+- :ref:`CONFIG_MCPWM_ISR_IRAM_SAFE` controls whether the default ISR handler can work when the cache is disabled, see :ref:`mcpwm-iram-safe` for more information.
 - :ref:`CONFIG_MCPWM_CTRL_FUNC_IN_IRAM` controls where to place the MCPWM control functions (IRAM or flash), see :ref:`mcpwm-iram-safe` for more information.
 - :ref:`CONFIG_MCPWM_ENABLE_DEBUG_LOG` is used to enable the debug log output.
 Enabling this option will increase the firmware binary size.